Nashua, New Hampshire: Roads

 Maps of the Nashua area often show a stretch of freeway forming a circumferential highway through Nashua and the neighboring town of Hudson.
-Only a small section of the south end of this highway (Exit 2 off U.S. Route 3) has been built, and it is unclear whether the highway will ever be completed.
+Only a small section of the south end of this highway (Exit 2 off US 3) has been built, and it is unclear whether the highway will ever be completed.
 If finished, the Nashua-Hudson Circumferential Highway would be part of the Everett Turnpike, and would rejoin the mainline highway at a hypothetical Exit 9 in northern Nashua.

 In 2015, after four years of construction, the city completed the Broad Street Parkway, which connects Exit 6 of the Everett Turnpike to the city's downtown area ("Tree Streets" neighborhood), with the goal of easing traffic congestion and opening up Nashua's old mill-yard as part of the city's economic development.
 The new parkway provides a third crossing of the Nashua River and a way for traffic to avoid Library Hill, a busy downtown intersection.
 The idea of a road connecting Broad Street with Hollis Street within the city had been discussed since the 1960s.

 Public transportation is provided by the Nashua Transit System, which has nine scheduled bus routes in the city.
 Boston Express, a subsidiary of Concord Coach Lines, operates a Nashua-Boston bus line that runs out of the Nashua Transit Center off Exit 8 on the Everett Turnpike.
 This line transports passengers to South Station and Logan International Airport in Boston.